cca/cca_invenio/site/readme.md

 ## Courses Data

-Run `uv run python site/cca/cli.py` to download courses JSON data and add it to a `courses` OpenSearch index.
+Run `uv run python site/cca/cli.py` to download courses JSON data and add it to a `courses` OpenSearch index. `uv run courses` should also work.